hetalang/NoSleepR/README.md

     - **Connect charger (AC mode)** to avoid this.
     - **OR use** `keep_display=TRUE` to keep the screen awake.

+## Remote sessions (SSH, Posit/RStudio Server)

+`NoSleepR` only affects the machine where R actually runs.
+If your code runs on a remote server, the package has no effect on your local computer — and it won't prevent disconnects in remote IDEs.

+Most "remote sleep" problems are actually connection timeouts, not the server going to sleep.
+This is normal: `NoSleepR` is designed for local laptops/desktops, not for managing network sessions.

+For reliable long runs on a remote server, use tools like `tmux`, `screen`, or built-in session-recovery mechanisms of your IDE.
+There's usually no need to keep your local machine awake.

 ## Related packages

 - **lares** — <https://github.com/laresbernardo/lares>